 Find Peoples’one-of-kind creations at Sassafras Boutique in Seattle.
 Check out her website meltedporcelain.com for future pop-up events.
 A new collection of items launch on her site on August 1 and the website will be refreshed every few months with new inventory.

 Words by Shin Yu Pai

-Shin Yu Pai has published in NYTimes, YES!
+Shin Yu Pai is the current Civic Poet of The City of Seattle.
+She has published in NYTimes, YES!
 Magazine, Tricycle, Seattle Met, South Seattle Emerald, ParentMap, Seattle’s Child, and other publications.
 She is the host, writer, and producer of The Blue Suit, a podcast centered on Asian American stories from KUOW, Seattle’s NPR station.